louissiu198/ttanalysis/README.md

 6. PCK7 Padding (Not Released: a new type of padding for appVer > 38.0.0)
 7. AES encrypt
 8. base64 encrypt
+it matches with x-ladon - data -> ts, lcid, aid

 ### X-Ladon
 Encrypt "timestamp-licenseId-appId" // data